International adoption of South Korean children: Baby box

-In a video which was published on March 27, 2014, on the France 24 YouTube channel, Ross Oke, the international coordinator of Truth and Reconciliation for the Adoption Community of Korea (TRACK), said that baby boxes like the one in South Korea encourage abandonment of children and they deny the abandoned child the right to an identity.

-A 2015 article in Special Broadcasting Service said that in 2009 South Korean pastor Lee Jong-rak put a "baby box" on his church in Seoul, South Korea, to allow people to anonymously abandon children.
-The article said that since the abandoned children have not been formally relinquished, they cannot be adopted internationally.
-The article said that the children will most likely stay in orphanages until they become 18 or 19 years old.
+In 2009, South Korean pastor Lee Jong-rak put a "baby box" on his church in Seoul to allow people to anonymously abandon children.
+Since the abandoned children have not been formally relinquished, they cannot be adopted internationally.
+As a result, most children surrendered there will likely stay in orphanages until they age out at 18 or 19 years old.

+Ross Oke, the international coordinator of Truth and Reconciliation for the Adoption Community of Korea (TRACK), said that baby boxes like the one in South Korea encourage abandonment of children and they deny the abandoned child the right to an identity.

 Korean Adoption Services database

-A 2014 article in The Korea Herald said that the Korea Adoption Services was digitizing 35,000 documents regarding international adoptions that took place in South Korea since the 1950s to further the efforts of Korean adoptees locating their birth parents.

-A 2017 article in The Hankyoreh said that Seo Jae-song and his wife who used to run the Seonggajeong orphanage in Deokjeokdo and later the St. Vincent Home in Bupyeong District had 1,073 Korean adoption records.
-In 2016, these 1,073 Korean adoption records were scanned by Korean Adoption Services (KAS) and the Ministry of Health and Welfare.
-In 2016, KAS had 39,000 records from 21 institutions.
+In 2014, The Korea Herald reported that Korea Adoption Services (KAS) was digitizing 35,000 documents regarding international adoptions to further the efforts of Korean adoptees hoping to locate their birth parents.
+In 2016, KAS acquired and scanned 1,073 Korean adoption records from the Seonggajeong orphanage in Deokjeokdo and later the St. Vincent Home in Bupyeong District, in partnership with the Ministry of Health and Welfare.
+As of 2016, KAS had 39,000 records from 21 institutions.